wp-plugins/si-contact-form/readme.txt

 -------------------------
  * Works with Wordpress 2.8+ and WPMU (Wordpress 3.5+ is highly recommended)
  * PHP5
- * PHP register_globals and safe_mode should be set to "Off".
+ * PHP register_globals and safe_mode MUST be set to "Off".
+ * PHP session support must not be broken on your server.

 == Installation ==